-- Priority 1: To embed Talk for Writing and increase the % of boys reaching exceeding in writing - Priority 2: To continue to review the implementation and impact of our curriculum - Priority 3: To develop mental maths (specifically Times Tables) to support KS2 for the Year 4 Tables Test June 2020 - Priority 4: To prepare for the launch of 'Relationships Education in Sept 2020 and the resilience and mental health of our pupils - Priority 5: Support the reduction in staff workload and staff well being
+- > To follow curriculum recovery plans for each year group, maintain high priority on reading and phonics, talk 4 writing - To develop mental maths strategies (specifically Times Tables) to support KS2 for the Year 4 Tables Test June 2020 - > To monitor the impact of 'Relationships Education in Sept 2020 and the resilience and mental health of our pupils - > To review T.A. support for pupils autumn term less interventions and more in class support.